 What is a Covenant Marriage in Arizona?

 The Arizona Legislature passed a law creating a type of marriage called a “covenant marriage.”
 A covenant marriage offers an option to couples who wish to marry.
-The covenant marriage differs both in the steps necessary to get married and the reasons why a legal separation or divorce may be granted by the court.
+The covenant marriage differs both in the steps necessary to get married and the reasons why the court may grant a legal separation or divorce.

-In a covenant marriage, legal separation or divorce (in Arizona, a “dissolution of marriage”) may be only granted by the court for very specific reasons listed in the statute.
+In a covenant marriage, legal separation or divorce (in Arizona, a “dissolution of marriage”) may be only granted by the court for particular reasons listed in the statute.

 To be married in Arizona, a couple legally qualified to marry must first get a marriage license.
 (Sections 25-101 and 25-102 of the Arizona Revised Statutes indicate who may legally marry.)
 To get a license, a written application must be filed with the Clerk of the Superior Court in any county of the state or with some justices of the peace, city clerks or town clerks.